howerj/bit-serial/experimental/readme.md

 * All of the enable lines ('oe', 'ie', and 'ae') are held high for exactly 16-clock cycles.
 Prior to this, and after it, the line are guaranteed to return to zero for at least one clock cycle.
+* Interrupts can be triggered from an external source, or from the internal clock.
+* Interrupts are only processed in the EXECUTE state.
+* An interrupt fires only when interrupts are enabled with the correct flag.
+* An interrupts firing causes interrupts to be disabled.
+* An interrupts swaps the location in the shadow register with the program counter.

 # Tool-Chain